umitskevich/speakup-docs/source/auth.rst

     - Must be `linkedin`

   * - ``password``
-    - Linkedin Access Token returned by Oauth workflow
+    - LinkedIn Access Token returned by Oauth workflow

 To make api calls you need to authorise current user.
 It can be done using following method: